Rafael-98/Rafael-98.github.io/_projects/5_project.md

     </div>
 </div>

-﻿﻿The authors investigate the spin-1/2 XXZ model on the triangular lattice with strong Ising anisotropy, motivated by recent neutron-scattering experiments.
+We investigate the spin-1/2 XXZ model on the triangular lattice with strong Ising anisotropy, motivated by recent neutron-scattering experiments.
 DMRG simulations of the dynamical spin structure factor reveal a roton-like minimum and a broad continuum beyond linear spin-wave theory.
-The authors contrast these results with hard-core boson methods, Schwinger bosons, and a variational supersolid quantum-dimer ansatz.
+We contrast these results with hard-core boson methods, Schwinger bosons, and a variational supersolid quantum-dimer ansatz.
 The supersolid QDM wavefunction and the DMRG ground state produce nearly identical dimer structure factors with pronounced transverse photon-like excitations.